-Research improves social care training in CornwallJanuary 14th, 2013 in Health
+Research improves social care training in CornwallJanuary 14, 2013 in Medicine & Health / Health

 With reports of abuse in care settings rising, it has never been more vital that staff are trained to provide the highest standards of care to vulnerable people.
 In Cornwall there were instances where vulnerable adults had suffered abuse and neglect.
 For this reason Cornwall Council enlisted the help of ESRC-funded researchers from Plymouth University to improve training for their social care workforce.

 "We work with some of the most vulnerable people in our communities," says Corinne Leverton, who works for the Adult Care and Support section of Cornwall Council.
 These people need support with everyday life, and they might not be able to get outside their own home which makes them feel very isolated.
 We felt we needed some expert advice on how to change what we do, so that we can help vulnerable adults live a full and engaged life in society.

 Although the council had training programmes, it was felt that these programmes weren't filtering down into care workers' practice.
 The council turned to Plymouth University academic researchers to analyse and review the evidence in order to design a new training programme for staff.